golang-pkgz/grpc_boilerplate/godoc.md

 ## Constants

-Default api token header name\, used if apiTokenHeaderName is empty string
+DefaultApiTokenHeaderName used if apiTokenHeaderName is empty string

 ```go
 const DefaultApiTokenHeaderName = "api_token"